groundh0g/jaytch/docs/sidebars-widgets-and-snips.md

 This is some text that will appear alongside the quote.
 Blah.
 Blah.
 Blah. ...
 ~~~

+---

+{% include jaytch/snips/quote.liquid width="50%" quote="When you are courting a nice girl an hour seems like a second.
+When you sit on a red-hot cinder a second seems like an hour.
+That's relativity. -- Albert Einstein" %}

+---

 If you omit the quote in the snip, the value in `page.quote` is used.
 If you omit the width, the quote will fill the
 entire width of the page.
 If you want to float the quote to the left (rather than the right, which is the default),